kali-linex/linex/Documentation/RCU/whatisRCU.rst

 	https://docs.google.com/document/d/1X0lThx8OK0ZgLMqVoXiR4ZrGURHrXK6NyLRbeXe3Xac/edit

-for papers describing the Linux kernel RCU implementation.
+for papers describing the Linex kernel RCU implementation.
 The OLS'01 and OLS'02 papers are a good introduction, and the dissertation provides more details on the current implementation as of early 2004.